 Each and every stage of Alzheimer’s disease comes with its own distinct obstacles, and the methods to overcome those challenges and help seniors live the fullest life possible must be adapted accordingly.
 In the late stage of Alzheimer’s, it is common for the senior’s level of activity and involvement to decline; however, it is still extremely important for caregivers to search out as many opportunities as possible to help the older adult stay involved in enjoyable pursuits.

-Enhanced Home Care’s Kansas City home care staff are thoroughly trained and proficient in appropriate Alzheimer’s care for each distinct level of the disease.
+Enhanced Home Care, providers of the Alzheimer’s care Kansas City seniors trust, is thoroughly trained and proficient in appropriate Alzheimer’s care for each distinct level of the disease.
 We offer the following engaging activities to try with your senior loved one in late stage Alzheimer’s:

 - Brainstorm the senior’s interests.
 A beneficial initial step is to write down as extensive a list as possible of what has piqued the senior’s interest earlier in her life: her favorite type of music and songs, pastimes, and passions.
 Having as much of this insight as possible in one document will aid in trying to find complimenting activities that she perhaps will take pleasure in.
 For instance, if she raised and trained beagles, scheduling a therapy dog to go visit or picking out a stuffed dog that looks comparable to one she had in previous years could bring her great joy.